Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_DNS_Configuration_Issues.md

 4. Direct DNS requests to the cluster IP address from an NCN.

     Replace the example cluster IP address \(10.25.156.88\) with the CLUSTER-IP value returned in step 1.
-If an IP address is returned, external DNS is configured on the cluster and something is likely wrong with CMN/CAN/CHN/BGP.
+If an IP address is returned, external DNS is configured on the cluster and something is likely wrong with CMN or BGP.

     ```bash
     dig SERVICE.NETWORK.SYSTEM_DOMAIN_NAME +short @10.25.156.88